Building functional dashboards with the Christmas tree method

 • Annotations: Alerts should have a short title, but point directly to the tools that show the data.

-• Prevents Alert Fatigue: Only the most critical changes (the star) demand immediate attention.
+• Prevents alert fatigue: Only the most important changes (the star) require immediate attention.

 • Encourages Exploration: Engineers can dig deeper (branches) without cluttering the main view.